Deratheone/Signal-Hunt/docs/WORKSHOP.md

 # Workshop Guide

-This document outlines how to organize and run the RF Signal Hunt workshop and competition.
+This document outlines how to organize and run the Signal Hunt workshop and competition.

 ## Workshop Overview

-The RF Signal Hunt event is designed as a two-phase educational activity:
+The Signal Hunt event is designed as a two-phase educational activity:

-1. **Workshop Phase** (2-3 hours): Participants build the RF receivers
+1. **Workshop Phase** (2-3 hours): Participants build the receivers and if time remains also an example transmitter
 2. **Hunt Phase** (1-2 hours): Participants use their receivers to find hidden transmitters

 ## Learning Objectives

 By completing this workshop, participants will learn:

-- Fundamentals of RF communication
+- Fundamentals of wireless communication protocols
-- Signal propagation principles
-- Hardware interfacing with ESP32
+- ESP-NOW technology and advantages
 - Signal strength measurement techniques
-- Practical antenna design
+- RSSI-based distance estimation
+- ESP32 programming and capabilities
 - Web interface development for IoT devices
+- Wireless signal propagation principles

 ## Required Materials

 ### Per Participant/Team:
 - ESP32 DevKit module
-- 433MHz RF receiver module
-- Jumper wires
-- Mini breadboard
+- lion cell
-- USB power bank
-- Copper wire for antenna (17.3cm length)
+- Boost converter like MT3608  (to convert 3.7v from cell to the required 5v for the esp32)
+- Optional: Small enclosure
-- Computer with Arduino IDE installed
+- Computer with Arduino IDE installed (one per team)

 ### For Instructors:
-- Pre-programmed transmitters (6 recommended)
+- Pre-programmed ESP32 transmitters (6 recommended)
-- Spare components
+- Spare ESP32 modules
-- USB cables
+- USB cables (ensure it has data lines to program the board)
-- Multimeter
-- Wire cutters/strippers
+- Fully charged lion cells
 - Sample completed receiver for demonstration

 ## Workshop Schedule

 ### Introduction (30 minutes)
 - Welcome and IEEE APS introduction
-- Theory of RF propagation and 433MHz communication
+- Theory of wireless communication and ESP-NOW protocol
 - Overview of the project and competition rules

-### Hardware Assembly (60 minutes)
+### Hardware Setup (30 minutes)
-- Distribute components to participants
+- Distribute ESP32 modules to participants
-- Guide through hardware connections
-- Antenna construction and optimization
-- Power supply connections
+- Connect to power sources
+- Basic ESP32 orientation

-### Software Setup (30 minutes)
+### Software Setup (60 minutes)
 - ESP32 board setup in Arduino IDE
 - Required libraries installation
+- ESP-NOW protocol explanation
 - Code walkthrough and explanation
 - Uploading code to ESP32